Experience Italy's magnificent cities by rail

 Later we continue to the beautiful city of Lucca - a place of true beauty that has managed to escape the tourist crowds; one of Italy's best kept secrets.
 The heart of the city is filled with charming piazzas, small community churches and fabulous art galleries, linked together by narrow cobbled streets and intricate passageways, and we have time to explore the city at leisure.
 Splendid Renaissance architecture mingles with historic buildings from the Middle Ages, making the city a pleasure to explore on foot.

-This morning we leave Florence by high-speed rail, travelling in First Class to the floating city of Venice.
-On arrival, we transfer to our hotel for three nights, the La Gare Hotel Venezia on the island of Murano.
+This morning we leave Florence by high-speed rail, travelling in Standard Class to the floating city of Venice.
+On arrival, we transfer to our hotel for three nights, the Hyatt Centric Murano Venice Hotel on the island of Murano.
 There is time for you to start your exploration before dinner tonight.

 Provisional departure and return times, where available, can be found together with our dates and prices by clicking on the 'Prices & Availability' button.
 We write to all booked customers approximately 10 weeks prior to the start of their tour to advise the exact departure and return time for their particular group.